yiisoft/docs/guide/en/start/hello.md

 malicious JavaScript code in the parameter.

 Naturally, you may put more content in the `say` view.
 The content can consist of HTML tags, plain text, and even PHP statements.
-In fact, the `say` view is just a PHP script that is executed by the view service.
+In fact, the `say` view is a PHP script that is executed by the view service.

-In order to use the view we need to modify `src/Controller/Hello.php`:
+To use the view we need to modify `src/Controller/Hello.php`:

 ```php
 <?php